CloudSkills/using-azure-policy/2_Managing-resources-with-Azure-Policy/Managing-Resources-with-Azure-Policy.md

 - Modify
  - This is used to manage the tags associated with a resource.

-One thing we also need to understand is the order in which Azure Policy effects are evaluated.
-As a resource is being created or evaluated, Azure Policy will determine which policy assignments will apply to that resource.
+One thing we also need to understand is the order that Azure Policy effects are evaluated.
+As a resource is being created or evaluated, Azure Policy will determine which policy assignments to apply against that resource.
 It then evaluates which ones should be applied first.
-The order in which policies are applied is below.
+The order in which policies are applied is:

 1. Disabled
 2. Append and Modify